Kate Middleton's Best Easter Fashion Over the Years - ExBulletin

 2014

-Kate's first royal appearance over Easter took place in 2014, when she and Prince William were on their official royal tour of New Zealand and Australia.
+Kate's first royal appearance at Easter took place in 2014, when she and Prince William were in their official royal tour in New Zealand and Australia.
 On Easter Sunday, the Duke and Duchess of Cambridge attend services at St Andrew's Cathedral in Sydney.
 Kate wore an Alexandra McQueen coat and Jane Taylor hat.
 She accessorized with a Cartier Ballon Bleu watch, her only time wearing a watch this Easter.

-Emilie Burack (she/her) is the senior news editor for Town & Country, where she covers entertainment, culture, royals and a range of other topics.
-Before joining T&C, she was deputy editor at Hi Alma, a Jewish cultural site.
-Follow her @emburack on Twitter And Instagram.

 |